bad64/BadLED/README.md

 # What should ideally be done

-* ~~Better out-of-box stick support (through reporting button names from the hardware), currently the software as-is only supports 8 button sticks with 4 joystick LEDs~~ Will likely not be done due to this project being basically made for the Brook UFB
+* ~~Better out-of-box stick support (through reporting button names from the hardware), currently the software as-is only supports 8 button sticks with 4 joystick LEDs~~ Will likely not be done due to this project being basically tailor made for the Brook UFB

+# Changelog (11/4/20)

+* Firmware
+    * Added compile time debug flag to disable human readable output to save memory
+    * Generally moved most human readable output to be under that debug flag
+    * Made the panic handler into its own function
+    * Removed the ability to address buttons one at a time (because the designer will not do that, *ever*)
+    * In accordance with the above, renamed the target to address all buttons from "allbuttons" to "buttons"
+    * Color update routine now checks if there is a difference between old and new RGB values before calling updateButton()
+* Software
+    * Desktop: Applied target change here as well (see bullet points 4 and 5 in Firmware section)

 # Releases